What is an invisible illness?

 Some conditions that are considered invisible illnesses include, but are not limited to:

-Mental illnesses (i.e. ADHD, anxiety disorders, depression, personality disorders, Schizophrenia, etc)
+Mental illnesses (i.e. ADHD, anxiety disorders, depression, PTSD, Schizophrenia, etc)

 Digestive Disorders (i.e. Chron’s Disease, Celiac Disease, Irritable Bowel Syndrome, Inflammatory Bowel Disease, etc.)

 Pain Disorders (i.e. Rheumatoid Arthritis, Fibromyalgia, Lyme Disease, etc)

 Sleep Disorders (i.e. Circadian rhythm sleep disorders, Chronic fatigue syndrome, insomnia, etc)

 With invisible illnesses often being difficult to treat or detect, health care practitioners are often concerned with managing the symptoms of these invisible illnesses.
 Some patients now turning to medical cannabis, specifically CBD Oil, as an option to find relief from the discomfort of invisible illnesses.

 The Endocannabinoid System (ECS) is one of the most important systems contained within all mammals.
 The ECS is responsible for regulating the most important physiological processes for establishing and maintaining health.